passbolt/passbolt_help/_posts/configure/2018-09-06-configure-ldap.md

 To do the first synchronization, repeat the same process as above.
 Only, click on "synchronize" this time.
 A similar report to the one that was displayed during a simulate will appear and let you know what happened exactly.

+### User synchronization example workflow

+When an user is created in LDAP, he is imported in Passbolt using synchronization.

+If you delete this user in Passbolt, he will remain present in LDAP but won't be added back to Passbolt on next synchronization.

+If you want to re-sync this user with LDAP, manually re-create him in Passbolt then run synchronization.
+Passbolt synchronization tool will automatically recreate the link in Passbolt database.

+If you delete this user in LDAP, he will be deleted from Passbolt on next synchronization.
 ### How to synchronize my directory automatically?
 To synchronize the changes automatically you will need to add a cron job on your server.
 We recommend to execute the job once a day, but you can choose as per your preference.